 This course is designed to give students an in-depth look at the interrelationship between the media and other organizations.
-Topics discussed include effective ways for corporate communications practitioners to interact with the media, problems that may arise between the media and private industry, and methods of resolving such problems.
+Topics discussed include effective ways for corporate communications practitioners to interact with the media, with a focus on different social channels, and addressing problems that may arise between the media and private industry, and methods of resolving such problems.
 Specific case studies will be analyzed.
+Prerequisite: COM140